- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 The standard process follows these stages:

-- Eligibility pre-check — preliminary review of applicant background, nationality, and family composition by the programme's licensed managing agent
+- Eligibility pre-check — preliminary review of applicant background, nationality, and family composition

 - Application preparation — assembly of due diligence documents: passport copies, police clearance certificates, bank statements, source of funds documentation, professional references